 What are the regional priorities for the Western Center?
 The Western Center is particularly interested in encouraging proposals which address the following areas, broken out by project type:

-- Education Projects: The regional priorities for Education Projects are resiliency management; mid to long term strategic management; and collaboration.
+- Education Projects: The regional priorities for Education Projects are resiliency management and collaboration that incorporates interdisciplinary expertise.

-- Producers Underserved by Crop Insurance Projects: Priorities for these projects are record keeping to support risk management and use of crop insurance; technical assistance; and collaboration.
+- Producers Underserved by Crop Insurance Projects: Priorities for these projects are integrated record keeping systems for improved risk management and/or using crop insurance programs; education assistance; and collaboration.

 Is there a cost-sharing or matching requirement for this program?
-This program does not allow matching support, including in-kind services.
+This program does not require matching support, including in-kind services.